hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 #### RunStarted (Value: 18)
 - **Format**: JSON serialized TestAdaptorContainer
+- **Important**: Each message contains exactly one test adaptor.
+The `TestAdaptors` array always contains a single element with no children data.
+This is an optimization to avoid sending redundant hierarchy information.
+- **Note**: The Source field is not populated in this message type for efficiency.
 - **C# Structure**: Uses the same TestAdaptorContainer and TestAdaptor structures as TestStarted (see TestStarted section for complete structure)
 - **Description**: Sent when a test run begins execution.
-Contains the complete test hierarchy that will be executed, including all parent nodes and children.
-This provides the full context of what tests are about to run.
+Each message contains exactly one test adaptor without any children data, ensuring efficient and non-redundant messaging.
+Only the top-level test information is included, and the Source field is not populated.
 - **Usage**: Clients can use this to prepare UI, show progress indicators, or track which tests are part of the current run.

 #### ShowUsage (Value: 25)